oracle-livelabs/security/oci-kms/create-connection/create-connection.md

     ![Successful connection](images/successful-connection.png "Successful connection")

+    Then click **Next**.

-8. Click Next.
-The step is Add Products: Use the check boxes in the Products list to select Cloud Key manager.
+8. The last step is "Add Products":use the check boxes in the Products list to select "Cloud Key manager" and click "Add Connection":

     ![Add Product](images/add-cloudkeymanager.png "Add Product")

-9. Click Add Connection.

-10. From the connection pane you will get an option to test the connection again:
+9. You should receive a "Success" notification and will be redirected to the **Connections** pane of CTM.
+Here you need to test the connection again by clicking on the three dots at the end of your newly created connection, and click on "Test Connection" in the menu:

     ![Test connection](images/test-connection.png "Test connection")

-11. Your connection state should be **Ready.**
+10. Your connection state should be **Ready**.

     ![Connection ready](images/tested-connection.png "Connection ready")